Bone density: Types of tests

-DXA is currently the most widely used, but quantitative ultrasound (QUS) has been described as a more cost-effective approach to measure bone density.
+DXA is the most commonly used testing method as of 2016.
 The DXA test works by measuring a specific bone or bones, usually the spine, hip, and wrist.
 The density of these bones is then compared with an average index based on age, sex, and size.
 The resulting comparison is used to determine the risk for fractures and the stage of osteoporosis (if any) in an individual.

+Quantitative ultrasound (QUS) has been described as a more cost-effective approach for measuring bone density, as compared to DXA.